Cover photo by Rob Dickinson.

 Habitat

-Inhabits the marshy fringes of flowing streams and rivers.
-Usually in hilly savanna regions above 700m a.s.l.
+The Guinea Skimmer inhabits the marshy fringes of flowing streams and rivers.
+It is usually found in hilly savanna regions above 700m above sea level.

 Behaviour